dissyskcl/starter-academic/content/talks/DSJournalClub/index.md

 location: Online & Strand Campus

-summary: "Our meetings in which we discuss our research, look at new results, and invite guest speakers from around the world."
+summary: "Our meetings in which we discuss our research, look at new results, and invite guest speakers."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.